About

 2009

-We quit our excellent jobs, raised funds to support us, and moved to Moldova (between Romania & the Ukraine).
+My husband and I quit our excellent jobs and moved to Moldova (between Romania & the Ukraine).
 An eye-opening and very challenging time.
+Fascinating insights into an ex-USSR country.

 2011